The Optical Tube

 The Apertura AD10 is provided with a 9x50mm right-angle correct-image finder scope, a laser collimator, a low-quality 1.25″ “Moon filter,” and two eyepieces: a 2″, 30mm focal length “SuperView” (42x) and a 1.25″ 9mm Plossl (139x).

-Even under very light-polluted skies, the well-made 9×50 finder performs admirably, revealing many fainter stars than the human eye can distinguish, as well as many of the brightest deep-sky objects.
+Even when there is a lot of light pollution, the well-made 9×50 finder works very well.
+It shows many stars that are too faint for the human eye to see, as well as many of the brightest deep-sky objects.
 However, beginners may find it difficult to use, and the crosshairs are difficult to see in the dark.
-It takes some experience to sight along the tube and then glance through the finder to pinpoint your target while not drastically overshooting it.
-You may want a red dot finder, Telrad, or similar zero-power reflex sight to supplement or replace the 9×50 if it becomes difficult for you to use.
+It takes some practice to line up the sight along the tube and then look through the finder to get close to your target without missing it by a lot.
+If you find it hard to use the 9×50, you might want to add or replace it with a red dot finder, Telrad, or other zero-power reflex sight.

 The 1.25” barrel laser collimator included with the Z10 looks fancy and is supposed to make collimation a breeze, but it’s basically useless out of the box unless you get lucky.
 The laser is not square with the barrel most of the time, and squaring it up is a time-consuming, painstaking process.
-Without being square to the barrel, the laser is essentially useless for accurate collimation and may actually make the situation worse.
+If the laser isn’t square to the barrel, it can’t be used for accurate collimation, and it may even make things worse.
 A collimation cap or Cheshire is a better choice.

-The included 30mm SuperView 2” eyepiece, which provides 42x with the AD10, is quite good for low magnification.
+The 30mm SuperView 2″ eyepiece that comes with the AD10 and gives 42x magnification is a pretty good choice for low magnification.
 The apparent field is about 68 degrees.
-The stars at the edge of the field of view are distorted into “seagulls” or cross-like shapes due to a combination of the coma inherent in the telescope and the optical design of the SuperView.
-Essentially an Erfle design unchanged since the 1930s, it is not really meant for telescopes faster than f/6.
+The coma of the telescope and the optical design of the SuperView combine to make the stars at the edge of the field of view look like “seagulls” or “crosses.”
+It’s mostly an Erfle design that hasn’t changed much since the 1930s, and it’s not really made for telescopes that work faster than f/6.
 However, the SuperView is still vastly better than a standard 25mm Plossl, offering a significantly sharper and wider field of view and being easier and more comfortable to look through.

 The “Moon filter” provided with the AD10 is complete junk; it’s just a piece of green-tinted plastic and only fits the 9mm eyepiece anyway.
 It does nothing but tint the view and, of course, blur it quite a bit, so you really don’t need a Moon filter.
 Even viewing a full Moon through a very large telescope at low power can’t harm your eyes; you’ll just be dazzled for a few minutes at worst-and even the best Moon filters reduce sharpness and contrast somewhat.